mgifford/drupal-security/src/database.rst

 will listen on, as described above, but then allow control of the database from an Internet-facing web page.

+Drupal modules like `Security Review`_ can be useful to alert administrators if there are a large number of database errors.
+This is an indication of a possible `SQL injection attack`_ (SQLi attempt).

 .. _MySQL: https://www.mysql.com/
 .. _SQLite: https://www.sqlite.org/
 .. _PostgreSQL: http://www.postgresql.org/